Autumnal Equinox Day 2017 and 2018

 Autumnal Equinox Day is associated with many traditions, so people in Japan have many ways to celebrate the holiday.

 Many people visit the gravestones of their family members on Autumnal Equinox Day.
 This tradition stems directly from the Shinto practice of paying respect to deceased emperors and other important figures.
-Many Japanese people decide to visit family plots on the morning of Shibun no Hi, but trips to cemeteries are also made throughout the day.
+Many Japanese people decide to visit family plots on the morning of Shubun no Hi, but trips to cemeteries are also made throughout the day.
 At the cemetery, people will do whatever they can to improve the appearance of their relative’s plot.
-On Shibun no Hi, it is common to see people pulling weeds, raking soil, and planting flowers in cemeteries.
+On Shubun no Hi, it is common to see people pulling weeds, raking soil, and planting flowers in cemeteries.
 Once the plot is clean, flowers will be left by the deceased persons’ loved ones or descendants.
 Some people may also leave an offering of incense and food.

 Autumnal Equinox Day is not based on the consumption of food, but people do enjoy some traditional treats during the holiday.
-One of the most popular Shibun no Hi snacks is botamochi.
+One of the most popular Shubun no Hi snacks is botamochi.
 Botamochi, or ohagi, is a ball of sweet glutinous rice that is covered in sweetened azuki paste.
 Some chefs also stuff botamochi with sweet fillings.
 After the botamochi balls are prepared, they are steamed.
 When cooked correctly, botamachi is chewy and sweet.

 Many people in Japan use Autumnal Equinox Day as an opportunity to travel and enjoy a short vacation.
 After visiting family graves, people will go to another city or nature area.
 The family home is also a common destination for many Japanese people.
 During Autumnal Equinox Day, traffic is congested and public transportation is full.